tlossen/spread_client/README.md

 2. create a simple `spread.conf`

         # one spread daemon running on port 4803 on localhost
         Spread_Segment	127.0.0.255:4803 {
         	localhost	127.0.0.1
         }

 3. start the spread daemon

         $spread -n localhost -c spread.conf

 4. in a second terminal, start the spread client, connect as user "alice" and join the group "chat"

         $spread -u alice

         Spread library version is 3.17.3
         User: connected to 4803@localhost with private group #alice#localhost

         User> j chat

         Received REGULAR membership for group chat with 1 members, where I am member 0:
         	#alice#localhost
         grp id is 2130706433 1259854449 1
         Due to the JOIN of #alice#localhost

 5. in a third terminal, run

         $ruby example/demo.rb

-6. you should see the following output in the second terminal
+6. you should now see the following output in the second terminal

         Received REGULAR membership for group chat with 2 members, where I am member 0:
         	#alice#localhost
         	#bob#localhost
         grp id is 2130706433 1259854449 2
         Due to the JOIN of #bob#localhost

         received SAFE message from #bob#localhost, of type 0, (endian 0) to 1 groups
         (12 bytes): hello folks!

         Received REGULAR membership for group chat with 1 members, where I am member 0:
         	#alice#localhost
         grp id is 2130706433 1259854449 3
         Due to the LEAVE of #bob#localhost

 ## Copyright